Creative Writing Faculty

 She has published over 70 stories in journals and anthologies, including Alaska Quarterly Review, Ecotone, Epoch, Five Points, Georgia Review, Glimmer Train, Hudson Review, Oxford American, Prairie Schooner, Shenandoah, Sewanee Review, The Southern Review, and Tin House.

 Courtney Miller Santo is the author of two novels, The Roots of the Olive Tree and Three Story House, both published by HarperCollins.
 Her works have been translated into German, Italian, Hungarian, Korean, Dutch, Spanish, Polish, Turkey, and Slovenian.
 Her debut novel was selected by Redbook Magazine to launch its monthly book club.

-Currently, she serves as Editor-in-Chief of The Pinch and as director of the River City Writers Series for 2016-2017.
+Currently, she serves as Editor-in-Chief of The Pinch and as director of the River City Writers Series.
 She also chairs the MidSouth Book Festival.